MeiryDiniz/jm-leisure-centre/README.md

   - All links were tested and are working.
   - The webpage was tested and works on different browsers such as, Chrome, Firefox, Microsoft Edge and Safari.
   - The website was tested and is responsive displayed in different viewports.
-  - The website was run on the _Lighthouse_ tool.
+  - All pages of the website were run on the _Lighthouse_ tool.
 ![Lighthouse](https://github.com/MeiryDiniz/jm-leisure-centre/blob/main/assets/images/readme-md/Screenshot%202023-07-31%20113348.webp)

 ## Validator Testing